ENROLL NOW

 • One (1) Student Lab Practical Exercise – Hard drive examination

-Students must have strong computer skills, including the ability or desire to work outside the Windows GUI interface.
-The ability or desire to work with computer hardware, including the removal of hard-disk drives and changing jumpers is required.
-Certified Computer Examiner (CCE)® candidates must agree and abide to the ISFCE Code of Ethics and may be subject to a criminal background check.
-The written portion of the CCE certification test is administered at the end of each CCE BootCamp®.
+Students must have strong computer skills, including the ability or desire to work outside the Windows GUI interface and work with computer hardware.
+The online multiple choice portion of the CCE certification test is administered at the end of each CCE BootCamp®.

 Click here to see a list of the software provided with this training.